Aria Montgomery: Season 6

 In Season 6, Aria escapes A's dollhouse with the other liars, but is emotionally scarred from being tortured by Charles in the dollhouse.
 When she returns from the hospital, she finds out Andrew is suspected of kidnapping the girls, leading Aria to lie to the police by telling them that she saw Andrew's face in the dollhouse.
 After Andrew is found out not to be 'A', Aria must respond to the lies she told to the police, and deal with an extremely angry Andrew.
 Aria soon has flashbacks of herself in the dollhouse, one being when A forced her to cut and dye her hair.
 She finds the color applicator in the Hollis College's darkroom, which leads her to befriending a fellow photographer, Clark, and they soon become quick friends.
 Clark and Aria exchange photographs, and Aria reveals the pictures of the dolls in her bedroom.
 Once Aria leaves, she goes home to examine her photographs further, until she is interrupted by Byron.
 Finally, Aria opens up to her father about her experiences in the dollhouse and she finishes her story in tears.
 After overcoming many obstacles, "A" is revealed to be CeCe Drake and Aria leaves Rosewood to go to school in Savannah.

-Five years after breaking up with Ezra, Aria is in a relationship with Liam, a co-worker at a publishing house.
+Five years after breaking up with Ezra, Aria is living in Boston and in a relationship with Liam, a co-worker at a publishing house.
 When Charlotte is killed, Aria must return to Rosewood and confront her past.
 Ezra has become isolated and depressed since the disappearance of his girlfriend Nicole, and is struggling to write a sequel to his best-selling book.
 Alison suspects that Aria had something to do with Charlotte's murder and a security tape emerges that could make Aria a suspect.
 The girls try to protect Aria by erasing the tape, but this only causes more problems.
 Aria begins to wonder if Ezra and Byron had a hand in Charlotte's murder, but eventually realizes she is mistaken.
 As the stalker's game becomes more dangerous, Aria is injured in a fire and ends up in the hospital.
 During this difficult time, Ezra supports Aria and she starts helping him write his book as he comes to terms with Nicole's loss.
 Aria's boss approves her as an author and in the spring finale, Ezra tells Aria that her boss loved the entire book.
 Aria then cheats on Liam by sleeping with Ezra.